-Moderators will hide a published idea if it violates any of the following seven (7) rules.
+Moderators will hide a published idea (whether it is a written idea or video idea) if it violates any of the following seven rules.
 A note will always be sent to the author in such a case.
 A publication should:

-- Be in the main language of the site section (for localized versions).
-English, for English, Japanese for Japanese, etc. The main section will be in English.
+- Use the main language of the site section (for localized versions).
+This means English for English, Japanese for Japanese, etc. The main section will be in English.

-- Be on topic and related to trading / the financial markets.
+- Be on topic and related to trading or the financial markets.

 - Contain content that is your original work.

-- No advertisements, logos, websites, YouTube videos, Facebook pages, company names or any kind of announcements are allowed on the chart, idea title, idea description, comment or idea status updates.
+- No advertisements, logos, links / references to any website, social media or messenger app, crypto wallets, company names, giveaways, prize contests or any kind of announcements are allowed on the chart, idea title, idea description, comment or idea status updates.
+Video ideas cannot show or promote any external sites and can only be based on charts from our platform.
 Premium plan holders are allowed to make some references in the Signature section, which can be edited in the Profile Settings and appears under every published idea.
 For small announcements the profile status can be used, which updates all followers.

 - Not be used to voice complaints, grievances or disagreements with policies, to insult or ridicule other members, or to create conflict within the community.
 This includes directly or indirectly mocking, misrepresenting or abusing other published ideas or analysis.

 - Idea status updates should be directly related to the published idea.
 Non-relevant updates including but not limited to links to webinars, YouTube videos, Facebook pages or pages that require registration or offer free signals are not allowed.